If your feedback has ever failed or fallen flat, you’re in good company. Feedback training…

 When you’re delivering difficult feedback, even in a caring way, people are likely to get emotional.
 That’s OK; emotional reactions are normal.
-While you might be tempted to deliver feedback you know will elicit strong emotions in email, chat, or on the phone to avoid awkwardness, in-person or video conversations are best for two big reasons.
+While you might be tempted to deliver feedback you know will elicit strong emotions in email, chat, or via phone to avoid awkwardness, in-person or video conversations are best for two reasons.

 - The clarity of your feedback gets measured not at your mouth, but at the other person’s ear.
 So if you can’t see the reaction, you won’t really know if the other person understood what you were saying.
 If you don’t know whether what you said was clear to the other person, you may as well not have said it.